Send your enquiry.

 It was the Defendant’s case that all of these allegations were false and had been concocted by the lead Prosecution witness for nothing other than financial reward.
 The Prosecution would not provide us with this evidence despite numerous requests.
 It was left to Ashmans Solicitors to make Section 8 Applications under the Criminal Procedure Investigations Act 1996.

 As a result of the above, the evidence was released by the Prosecution on the Friday before trial which in short totally discredited the complainant’s account.
 On the first day of the trial, this evidence was placed before the Prosecution trial Barrister, the reviewing lawyer, as well as the investigating officer.
 It was decided at that stage that there would be an internal review by the Prosecution and they asked for a two-week adjournment to consider this new material which Ashmans had unearthed.
 Following the adjournment 7 days thereafter the Prosecution sent Ashmans a letter stating that having reviewed this new material they had decided not to proceed with the trial.

 This could have been a case of a severe miscarriage of Justice especially if the Defendant had adhered to the previous solicitor’s advice.
 Had the Defendant not come to Ashmans Rape Solicitors London the outcome may well have been different.
-If you feel that you are being misrepresented by your current solicitors then contact our criminal solicitors London.
+If you feel that you are being misrepresented by your current solicitors then contact our sexual assault solicitors.